lmnaslimited/lens-docs/src/content/docs/02-naming-standards/03-performance-standards.md

 * This is especially efficient when datasets are sorted by the same key and need to be processed sequentially.
 ### When to Use It
 * Processing parent–child or multi-level related records.
-* Both datasets are sorted on the join key (e.g., parent or name).
+* All datasets are sorted on the join key (e.g., parent or name).
 * You need to merge/enrich data efficiently without restarting loops.

 ### Common Usecase